 Filters include number of stops, layover times, airports (you can add in other nearby airports to both your departure and arrival city list), airlines, flight times, and so on.
 Prices are listed in a matrix at the top of flight search results, and you can search by class of service—including premium economy, business class, and first class.
-There’s clearly labeled additional information about flight cancellation flexibility, though not much in the way of COVID-19-specific airline-specific policies.
+There’s also clearly labeled additional information about flight cancellation flexibility.

 There are other features as well, including the fee-based Price Freeze, which allows you to lock in the price you see without needing to book for seven days.
 There’s a lot of useful information, but also a lot of vertical scrolling to find it all, since this is a mobile-based app.
 Filters are minimal but include layover lengths and listing or hiding basic fares (that are cheaper but have a lot of restrictions).